Did you think it was over?

 The second thing affecting this event is substandard internet connectivity.
 Email and phone contact has been a problem, which of course is a problem for the media, but the event website has found a way to update results fairly quickly, via PDF downloads.
 Sometimes the standings page is updated, too.

 As such, we are aware that Canada’s two Seniors teams are into the playoffs with undefeated records, and the Swiss men have also qualified.

 In Mixed Doubles, Russia have qualifed for the playoffs with an impressive 6-0 mark, while Russia and China are engaged in a Pacific battle in that group.
 In the second of three WMD groups Switzerland are undefeated at 2-0, and that’s not too surprising given that the squad of Toni Mueller and Irene Schori are the two-time defending world champions, and in fact have never lost a game at the Worlds.
 Yeesh.

-In the third and final group, all eyes are on Spain as the pint-sized brother and sister combination of Irantzu Garcia and Sergio Vez are at 3-1 and gunning for a playoff spot.
+In the third and final group, all eyes are on Spain as the pint-sized cousin combination of Irantzu Garcia and Sergio Vez are at 3-1 and gunning for a playoff spot.

-Only 13 and 15 years of age when they first debuted at the inaugural WMD championship two years ago, they lost last year’s Spanish final to their parents, who managed to, like their children, win a game at last year’s event, garnering a flurry of Spanish media coverage in the process.
+Only 13 and 15 years of age when they first debuted at the inaugural WMD championship two years ago, they lost last year’s Spanish final to Sergio’s parents, who managed to win a game at last year’s event, garnering a flurry of Spanish media coverage in the process.